bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-You can also, if you&apos;'d like, set the **width** of that picture.
-If the picture of my house was too big, we can say, you know what, when we load this picture, let&apos;'s make sure it&apos;'s always 500 pixels wide.
-By only setting the width, it will automatically set the height so that it height doesn&apos;'t skew the picture.
-It&apos;'ll still look really good, right?
+You can also, if you&apos;d like, set the **width** of that picture.
+If the picture of my house was too big, we can say, you know what, when we load this picture, let&apos;s make sure it&apos;s always 500 pixels wide.
+By only setting the width, it will automatically set the height so that it height doesn&apos;t skew the picture.
+It&apos;ll still look really good, right?
 That is one way to do it by hard coding it to how many pixels you want it to be.
 This may have been a fine idea to use back in the early 2000s, but nowadays we realize that people might be looking at your website, on